hyperledger/fabric/docs/source/peer-chaincode-devmode.md

     ```
     export FABRIC_CFG_PATH=$(pwd)/sampleconfig
     ```
+5. Create the `hyperledger` subdirectory in the `/var` directory.
+This is a location the orderer uses to store blocks as defined in the      `orderer.yaml`.
+To create the `hyperledger` subdirectory, execute these commands, replacing the question marks with your username:

+    ```
+    sudo mkdir /var/hyperledger
+    sudo chown ????? /var/hyperledger
+    ```
-5. Generate the genesis block for the ordering service.
+6. Generate the genesis block for the ordering service.
 Run the following command to generate the genesis block and store it in `$(pwd)/sampleconfig/genesisblock` so that it can be used by the orderer in the next step when the orderer is started.
     ```
     configtxgen -profile SampleDevModeSolo -channelID syschannel -outputBlock genesisblock -configPath $FABRIC_CFG_PATH -outputBlock "$(pwd)/sampleconfig/genesisblock"
     ```